 Review the RSS Subscribers panel

-- In the Home Menu, click Analytics, and then click RSS Subscribers.
+- In the Home Menu, click Analytics, then click RSS Subscribers.

-Click the drop-down menu at the top of the graph to filter results if you have multiple blogs or RSS feeds on your site.
+- Click the drop-down menu on the top-left of the panel if you have multiple blogs or RSS feeds on your site.
 Every Blog Page on your site has its own RSS feed.
 To view all of your feeds, select All Feeds.